- 13 May 2022

 - Updated on 13 May 2022

 - 3 Minutes to read

-A Converter Flow is a Flow Behavior that can convert Input Data from one Data Type into another.
+Converter Flow is a Flow Behavior that is designed to convert Input Data from one Data Type into another.
 Using a Converter Flow can be used to clean up data that can be handled more elegantly within a process or displayed as desired.

 Default Converter Flows

-The default Converter Flows are displayed in the table below.
+The default Converter Flows are listed below.
 These options can be found by navigating to System > Designers > Catalog > System Defaults > Converter Flows.

 Convert String to Date